syncfusion-content/xamarin-docs/Xamarin/SfNavigationDrawer/How-To.md

 ## How to add burger icon to toggle menu.?

 By default NavigationDrawer does not provide toggle button.
-This can be created and customised as per the application's requirement.
+This can be created and customized as per the application's requirement.

 {% tabs %}